-There are two types of cabinets for 4/6 module UPS, one with front top cable entry and one with front bottom cable entry.
-The 4&6 (with 4 switches)&10&12 module UPS have back top & bottom cable entry.
+The 6&8&12 module UPS have top cable entry.
 The recommended installation practice is to connect cables through ellipse hole or circular cable protector on the removable plates to prevent foreign material or vermin entering the cabinet.
 If connect cables through bottom entry, remove the cover and install a rubber cable protector in the bottom entry hole firstly.

-Cable entry is followed as fig. 1-2.
+Cable entry is followed as fig.1-3.